Theory Test information

 The Lessons

-with Duncan will provide you with an App that allows us both to keep a record of progress.
+All you need to bring is your provisional driving licence and glasses, if required, to your lesson.
+Learn with Duncan will provide you with an App that allows us both to keep a record of progress.

-Some people have had driving experience before, and some haven’t – and that’s ok.
-If you have driven before, I will ask a few questions to establish your current level of driving, and we’ll go for a drive around a quiet area so that I can watch your driving and you can get used to driving the car.
-We can then work on developing any areas which you feel you need to practice, and we’ll perfect any areas that you’ve already got the hang of.
-Lessons following our first will be continuing developing and challenging your weaknesses and enhancing your strengths.
 If you haven’t driven before, we’ll go through the basics of driving a car.
 First of all, we’ll look at the ‘Cockpit Drill’.
-This is making sure the car is set up for your use, such as ensuring the seat is adjusted for you, the head restraint is adjusted, the mirrors, etc. Following this, we’ll look at the controls of the car – such as what the controls do, which pedals are which and what they do and then onto how to use them.
+This is making sure the car is set up for your use, such as ensuring the seat is adjusted for you, using all the electric controls, and setting the electric mirrors, etc. Following this, we’ll look at the controls of the car – such as what the controls do, which pedals are which and what they do and then onto how to use them.
+As this car is the top of the range, it doesnt require head restraints to be contstantly adjusted.

 On your first lesson, you will be driving if you feel comfortable doing so.
 It will usually be a quiet residential road and I have dual control pedals to assist if need be.
 This lesson will be taken at your own pace.
 Your driving on your first lesson will mostly consist of moving off and stopping to practice using the pedals.
 We may also look at basic junctions.